Analysis | South Korea’s Big Bet on Vietnam Doesn’t Add Up

 Increasingly, Vietnam’s equity market is starting to resemble Seoul’s – you don’t know who’s who in the labyrinth of cross-holdings.

-Vietnam Investment Group JSC, a private equity firm, is the largest shareholder of blue-chip Vingroup, followed by founder and chairman Pham Nhat Vuong’s 27.5 percent stake.
+Vietnam Investment Group JSC is the largest shareholder of blue-chip Vingroup, followed by founder and chairman Pham Nhat Vuong’s 27.5 percent stake.
 Who owns the investment group, though?
-We have scant information since it’s privately held and structured as private equity.
+We have scant information since it’s privately held.
 All we know is that Vingroup’s chairman “owns more than 10 percent charter capital,” according to a 2016 company filing.

 Vietnam Investment Group is by no means a passive investor, either.
 In 2016, Vingroup paid the firm more than $17 million for a land transfer agreement, and various office-rental and infrastructure-usage fees last year.
 The influence of this opaque shareholder on Vingroup’s business operations remains a big question mark.